jonybur/morpho-task/README.md

 # Morpho Task

 This project implements a modern web application based on a provided Figma design.
-The application is built with React and TypeScript, featuring a comprehensive component library.
+The application is built with React and TypeScript, featuring a comprehensive component library and vault exploration functionality.

 ## Live Demo

 The application is deployed and accessible at: https://morpho-task.vercel.app/

+## Features

+### Vault Search

+- Search vaults by address or name
+- Real-time validation of Ethereum addresses using viem
+- Debounced search with 300ms delay
+- Only whitelisted vaults are displayed
+- Results include vault name, image, and chain information

+### Vault Details

+- Server-side rendered vault information for optimal performance
+- Displays:
+  - Vault image and name
+  - Curator information
+  - Total supply in USD (formatted with M suffix for millions)
+  - Current APY
+  - Vault owner address with blockchain explorer link
+- Blockchain explorer integration:
+  - Ethereum (Chain ID: 1) - Links to Etherscan
+  - Base (Chain ID: 8453) - Links to Basescan
+- Client-side data refresh functionality

+## Technical Details

+### API Integration

+The application integrates with Morpho's GraphQL API at `https://blue-api.morpho.org/graphql` using Apollo Client.

+## Architecture

+- Next.js app with server and client components
+- Server-side rendering for vault details
+- Client-side hydration for interactive features
+- Static rendering for search page
+- Responsive design with preserved styling

-## Getting Started
+## Development

 ### Installation